vntr-admin/combiner/README.txt

             0.0 <= l <= 1.0.
 Default is 0.

 Dummy Repartitioner:
-    Description: Kind of like METIS or Jabeja but without repartitioning, or any tactical moves of users to reduce edge cut.
+    Description: Kind of like METIS or Ja-be-ja but without repartitioning, or any tactical moves of users to reduce edge cut.
 Provides a baseline against which to compare partitioning quality.
 No replication.
     Type Name: DUMMY
     Arguments: